ShaoChiehLien/Car-Speed-Prediction/README.md

 the Application Programming Interface and [Sample](https://car-speed-detection.readthedocs.io/en/latest/Example%20Code.html) for further information on how to use our library.

 ## Result
-In our [example code](https://car-speed-detection.readthedocs.io/en/latest/Example%20Code.html), we are able to train the model with MSE error less than 2 with the training video provided by comma.ai.
-We separated the video into 75% for training and 25% for testing so the result woud be fair.
-The model has also substaintially lesser parameters (< 45,000) used for the ANN model, which yeild a lower latency compare to [other solutions](https://ucladatares.medium.com/predicting-speed-from-video-frames-dissecting-the-comma-ai-challenge-5da697b55886).
+In our [example code](https://car-speed-detection.readthedocs.io/en/latest/Example%20Code.html), we are able to train the model with MSE error less than 2 using the training video provided by comma.ai.
+We separate the video into 75% for training and 25% for testing so the result woud be fair.
+The ANN model has also substaintially small amount of parameters (< 45,000), which yeild a lower latency compare to [other solutions](https://ucladatares.medium.com/predicting-speed-from-video-frames-dissecting-the-comma-ai-challenge-5da697b55886).

 ## Bugs Report